FOLLOWING DARWIN

 5

-Next, each group was guided by the monitors inside the vessel, where there was a reproduction of the cabin of the HMS Beagle.
-There, the second interactive activity would take place: the students had to classify organisms according to biological logic.
+Next, each group was guided by the monitors inside the vessel, where a replica of the HMS Beagle’s cabin was displayed.
+There, the second interactive activity took place: students classified organisms based on biological principles.

-Entering the main hall of the vessel, the students came across part of the native biodiversity observed by Darwin.
+Upon entering the vessel’s main hall, students encountered a representation of the native biodiversity observed by Darwin.

-At that moment, in the face of numerous evidences, the third dynamic was carried out: the students had to propose the kinship relationships between living beings, resulting in the construction of a tree of life, resulting in the understanding of the theory of evolution by natural selection.
+At that moment, faced with numerous pieces of evidence, the third interactive activity was conducted: students proposed kinship relationships between living beings, leading to the construction of a tree of life and a deeper understanding of the theory of evolution by natural selection.

-Back on deck, the fourth interactive action of the exhibition took place, this time between the students and the crew.
-Issues related to navigation and the environment were addressed.
-In the end, the students learned how to do some nautical knots used in the seamanship of the sails.
+Back on deck, the fourth interactive activity took place, this time involving both students and the crew.
+Topics related to navigation and the environment were discussed.
+In the end, students learned how to tie nautical knots used in sail rigging.